cabal-club/cable/readme.md

 available, rather than holding on to the request in anticipation of perhaps seeing the requested hashes in the future.

+Responders are free to return the data for any subset of the requested hashes (including none).

 ### cancel request (`msg_type=3`)

 Indicate a desire to stop receiving responses for any request.